dojo/dojo.io/site/source/_posts/2017/11/17-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 ## Deferred properties

-A virtual DOM node can now provide its properties in a way that are resolved in a deferred fashion, where instead of providing an object of `VirtualDomProperties`, you can provide a function which takes a boolean flag of if the virtual DOM node has been insterted into the DOM and returns an object of `VirtualDomProperties`.
+A virtual DOM node can now provide its properties in a way that are resolved in a deferred fashion, where instead of providing an object of `VirtualDomProperties`, you can provide a function which takes a boolean flag of if the virtual DOM node has been inserted into the DOM and returns an object of `VirtualDomProperties`.

-Because these functions will be called during the next `requestAnimationFrame` (when the projector is running in its default asynchronous mode), this feature can be used to better handle CSS transistion states.
+Because these functions will be called during the next `requestAnimationFrame` (when the projector is running in its default asynchronous mode), this feature can be used to better handle CSS transition states.
 For example, you can now do something like this:

 ```typescript
 import { v } from '@dojo/widget-core/d';